Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Implementation Details for

 \subsection{Computational Resources}

 \Cref{tab:compute} reports wall-clock runtime, exploration score, and the number of \rnd SGD steps for Phase~I of \gowu on \montezuma, averaged over 100 seeds.
-Each run uses the distributed architecture described in \cref{sec:distributed} with 1 TPU for the \rnd uncertainty estimator, 1 TPU for the ensemble of particle policies, 128 CPUs (one per rollout worker), and 1 CPU for the coordinator.
+Each run uses the distributed architecture described above with 1 TPU for the \rnd uncertainty estimator, 128 CPUs (one per rollout worker), and 1 CPU for the coordinator.

+Notably, the total number of \rnd SGD steps at 400M frames (${\sim}2.3\text{M}$) is comparable to the ${\sim}3\text{M}$ model update steps used by intrinsic-motivation baselines such as \textsc{BYOL-Explore} \citep{guo2022byol} and \textsc{BYOL-Hindsight} \citep{jarrett2023curiosityhindsightintrinsicexploration}, indicating no additional computational overhead from the uncertainty estimator relative to standard deep RL training.